MSNLAB/SmartEye/README.md

 ### Deployment

 You can copy the configured source codes to the edge node, the forwarding server, and the backend inference servers respectively for deployment.
+You can use  the scp command to do it.
 ```bash
 scp -r SmartEye/ server_account@server_ip_address:target_path
 ```